Dhype7/ForensicsMainHand/README.md

 > **Credit:** Project by Dhype7 (NYX team)

+> **Note:** This toolkit gives you all you need for forensics & penetration testing methodology.

 A comprehensive digital forensics toolkit with a modern GUI, designed for image, file, and cryptography analysis.
 Built for CTFs, security research, and forensic investigations.

 ---